 Partial Joint Replacement

 Not all patients suffering from joint pain need to have a total joint replacement.
-A partial replacement is always the preferred method when possible, especially in younger patients, or patients who are active, as it offers a great possibility of returning to sports.
+A partial replacement is always the preferred method when possible, especially in younger patients, or patients who are active, as it offers a greater possibility of returning to sports.

 With a partial joint replacement, only the damaged area of the joint is replaced.
 This helps to minimize trauma to the surrounding healthy bone and tissue.